opengauss-mirror/docs/content/en/docs/Administratorguide/routine-maintenance.md

 gsql> select * from dbe_perf.get_global_full_sql_by_timestamp(start_timestamp, end_timestamp);
 Run the following command to check the execution information about the slow SQL statements in the database instance: gsql> select * from dbe_perf.get_global_slow_sql_by_timestamp(start_timestamp, end_timestamp);
-Check the execution information about the SQL statement on the current node. gsql> select * from statement_history;
+Check the execution information about the SQL statement on the current primary node. gsql> select * from statement_history;
+Check the execution information about the SQL statement on the current standby node. gsql> select * from dbe_perf.standby_statement_history(is_only_slow, start_timestamp, end_timestamp);
 ```